Anglo Sikh war memorial: Architect

-H S Chopra, the senior Architect of Punjab Agricultural University, Ludhiana designed the three-storeyed Memorial near Sirhind feeder and on the banks of Rajasthan Canal of Ferozepur.
+H. S. Chopra, the senior architect of Punjab Agricultural University, Ludhiana, designed the three-storeyed memorial near Sirhind feeder and on the banks of Rajasthan Canal of Ferozepur.
 HS Chopra was guided by Dr. MS Randhawa, who was then the Vice Chancellor of the Ferozeshah memorial Committee Made by Punjab Government.

-LANDSCAPE design of the memorial was done by S Hari Singh Sandhu the then XEN Horticulture Punjab Agriculture University.
+The landscape design of the memorial was done by S. Hari Singh Sandhu, the then Xen Horticulture Punjab Agriculture University.

 Memorial

-The Memorial is in a plot of 2 hectares where one of the Anglo-Sikh war happened.
-The Ground floor of the memorial is 2 meters above the surrounding area.
-The monument has collections of murals, portraits and paintings depicting battlefield made by renowned painters Jaswant Singh and Kirpal Singh.
-The bronze carved quotes on Cunningham's history; the wars of Shah Mohammad; the Anglo-Sikh war weapons donated by the Punjab government from the Patiyala Museum, is displayed in the Memorial.
+The memorial is in a plot of 2 hectares where one of the Anglo-Sikh wars happened.
+The ground floor of the memorial is 2 meters above the surrounding area.
+The monument has collections of murals, portraits, and paintings depicting battlefield made by renowned painters Jaswant Singh and Kirpal Singh.
+The bronze carved quotes on Cunningham's history; the wars of Shah Mohammad; the Anglo-Sikh war weapons donated by the Punjab government from the Patiyala Museum, is displayed in the memorial.